lmarzen/blog/content/about/index.md

 ## Career

 I have been fortunate to have had the opportunity to participate in several internships throughout my time studying Computer Science.
 In May of 2021, I began my first internship as a Software Engineer.
 It was a 7-month Co-Op at Collins Aerospace in Cedar Rapids, Iowa.
 At Collins, I supported the verification effort of flight deck software for the Tuning and Control Panel (TCP-2100) and the Display and Crew Alerting Systems (DCA) for Boeing 787 and 777x.
-After my Co-Op, I kept working for Collins part-time while enrolled in classes before transferring to Raytheon Missiles & Defense the following summer for an internship.
+After my Co-Op, I kept working for Collins part-time while enrolled in classes before moving to Arizona the following summer for an internship with Raytheon Missiles & Defense.
+At Raytheon I fixed bugs, vulnerabilities, and other weakness in embedded software identified by static analysis tools.
 Most recently, I joined a Pre-Silicon Verification team with Arm’s Architecture & Technology Group in Austin, Texas.
 There, I contributed to the development of an advanced dynamic random test generator that is used extensively by CPU design teams throughout the Arm ecosystem.

 ## What’s Next for Me?